dennisngugiwambui/PoultryFarmingSystem/README.md

 ## ABOUT POULTRY FARMING SYSTEM

-This system is buit in laravel among other minor programming languages like.
+This system is buit in laravel among other minor programming languages.

 The project mainly includes farmers adding individual chickens as well as recording the stock of eggs collected each day.